-Pods.
-Fads.
-Close and yet, not quite.
-Pod machines are the all-new craze in the coffee industry these days.
+Pod machines are the current craze in the coffee industry these days.
 Manufacturers claim that these are the simplest alternative to the more complicated espresso machines.
 But are they?
 Purists would probably argue that espresso produced by pod machines are not espresso.
 However, espresso made by these machines actually do come pretty close.

-Thankfully, there are manufacturers now who are trying to go around this problem by manufacturing reusable or compostable pods.
+Thankfully, there are manufacturers now who are trying to get around this problem by manufacturing reusable or compostable pods.

 HOW TO CHOOSE THE BEST POD MACHINE

-Why does on actually get a pod coffee machine?
+Why does one actually get a pod coffee machine?
 The simple answer is convenience.
-In today’s busy lifestyle, pod machines are a quick, yet decent, alternative to the more elaborate espresso machines.
+In today’s busy world, pod machines are a quick, yet decent, alternative to the more elaborate espresso machines.

 What then should one consider before investing in a pod machine?